 Those services include but are not limited to: free internet access via dial-up, free e-mail accounts, free webmail, free web page hosting, free public access Internet and computers, referrals for used computers and free computer help from their technical help desk.

 While dial-up Internet with a 56k download and upload speeds may not be the top choice for many, the fact is that this service is being provided for free.
 If your goal is to watch and download movies all day, you may want to consider a paid internet service.
 However, if your goal is simply to access information that you may not have had access to prior to signing up with VCN, this is an option worth considering.
 The service is there for those who do not have access to the Internet more than those who have access but do not want to pay for it.

-Their dial-up Internet features three pools of 56k modems which allow users in the toll-free area of the Greater Vancouver area to get connected ot the Internet.
-There is a six-hour continous Internet limit use.
+Their dial-up Internet features three pools of 56k modems that allow users in the toll-free area of the Greater Vancouver area to get connected to the Internet.
+There is a six-hour continuous Internet limit use.
 This means that after six hours of continuous use, they will let someone else go online.

 In our review of VCN, we commend the company for playing a role in providing the Internet to the community, especially for those who may not have the Internet or are not able to afford it.

 We hope that one day the Internet is provided as High-speed, not just dial-up.
 The Internet is a basic need nowadays.
 If you take out factors of speed and maybe even full reliability, providing Internet service to your community free of charge is a powerful movement towards community building.

 If you believe that the Internet is an essential service which should be free to all - or if you simply do not have the money to afford the Internet, then VCN may be worth looking into.

 |Online Chat Support:|